vyfor/cord.nvim/.github/wiki/Assets.md

-# 📂 Assets and File Icons
+# 📂 Custom Assets

-## Configuration Structure
+## Structure

-Cord allows the customization of the appearance of a file icon.
+Cord allows the customization and addition of custom assets.
 To do so, you need to modify the `assets` table in the setup configuration of the plugin:

 ```lua
 require('cord').setup {